r7projects-shayan/redacted-hackathon/README.md

         npm install
-Start the development server
+3.Start the development server

         npm run dev
-**Setting up Aurora Integration
+### Setting up Aurora Integration
 Install ethers.js and connect to the Aurora RPC to handle blockchain interactions.

         Fork the repository.
         Create a new branch.
         Commit your changes.
         Open a pull request.
 ### License
 This project is licensed under the MIT License.